Destination Playground: Riverbank State Park in Harlem

 Since my daughter is just six, we haven’t taken advantage of many of Riverbank’s other attractions, like the four tennis courts, four basketball courts, softball field, four paddle ball courts and 400-meter, eight-lane running track with a soccer field.
 Joining the gym here sure sounds attractive: Membership is only $200 per year.

 Riverbank also hosts cultural events in its 800-seat indoor theater, its 400-seat outdoor amphitheater, which is located at water level, and at other locations on the grounds.
-This summer’s events include an alfresco Shakespeare production, live music and children’s activities like an Art Tent, which is scheduled to be up on Saturday, August 20 11am-noon.

 The park also offers very affordable kids' offerings: Summer camp is just $500—for the entire summer.
 I don’t know any families that have done this camp personally, but I’ve seen the kids running around the grounds and they look pretty happy.
 Classes are also quite inexpensive, ranging from $5-$165 per session.
 My daughter’s classmates have taken ballet there for years, and they pay approximately $50 per semester, so the classes are definitely worth investigating.
 Unfortunately, getting information online or even over the phone is tough (no one ever answers!).
 I’ve found that going to Riverbank is the best way to get the scoop.
 Hit the visitors' center to pick up brochures or better yet, speak to someone in person.